dtccx/Parallelograms-Detection/README.md

 # Parallelograms-Detection
+## Project description:
+Parallelograms appear frequently in images that contain man-made objects.
+They often correspond to the projections of rectangular surfaces when viewed at an angle that is not perpendicular to the surfaces.
+In this project, you are to design and implement a program that can detect parallelograms of all sizes in an image.
+Your program will consist of three steps: (1) detect edges using the Sobel’s operator, (2) detect straight line segments using the Hough Transform, and (3) detect parallelograms from the straight-line segments detected in step (2).
+In step (1), compute edge magnitude using the formula below and then normalize the magnitude values to lie within the range [0,255].
+Next, manually choose a threshold value to produce a binary edge map.
+Edge Magnitude =    (Gx and Gy are the horizontal and vertical gradients, respectively.)
+The test images that will be provided to you are in color so you will need to convert them into grayscale images by using the formula luminance = 0.30R + 0.59G + 0.11B, where R, G, and B, are the red, green, and blue components.
+Test images in both JPEG band RAW image formats will be provided.
+In the RAW image format, the red, green, and blue components of the pixels are recorded in an interleaved manner, occupying one byte per color component per pixel (See description below).
+The RAW image format does not contain any header bytes.

+# Steps:
 ## (1) convert them into grayscale images

 ## convert them into grayscale images by using the formula luminance = 0.30R + 0.59G +